International-Soil-Radiocarbon-Database/ISRaD/README.md

 ```

 ## Citations
-To cite the database, please cite our [original manuscript](https://doi.org/10.5194/essd-12-61-2020) as well as the [repository](https://github.com/International-Soil-Radiocarbon-Database/ISRaD/blob/master/CITATION.cff), which will link to the most recent data release.
+To cite the database, please cite our [original manuscript](https://doi.org/10.5194/essd-12-61-2020) as well as the respository (click the "cite this repository" link above to view or download the citation for the most recent data release in your preferred format).